Stone Mountain Memorial half dollar: Inception

-The release of the film The Birth of a Nation in 1915 sparked increased interest in the Confederate cause in the South.
+The release of the film The Birth of a Nation in 1915 sparked increased interest in the Confederacy.
 Plane, who was lifetime honorary president of the Georgia organization of the United Daughters of the Confederacy (UDC), asked Borglum to carve the image of General Lee on the mountain.
 The Stone Mountain project was initially a UDC endeavor.
 Officials originally contemplated a monument of perhaps 20 ft by 20 ft.
 Putting that on Stone Mountain, Borglum supposedly stated, would be like putting a postage stamp on a barn.
 He proposed a much larger sculpture, 200 ft high and 1300 ft long, and drew up plans in his Stamford, Connecticut, studio.
 He envisioned a huge depiction of the Confederate army, including artillery and infantry, as well as 65 Confederate generals, five to be nominated by the governor of each Southern state.
 In 1917, the Stone Mountain Confederate Monumental Association (the Association) was founded to publicize and raise funds for a colossal sculpture at Stone Mountain.
 Samuel H. Venable and his family, owners of the land, agreed to deed it over for a monument, on condition that if the project was not completed in 12 years, title would revert to them.
 A formal dedication took place in May 1916; the preliminary work was interrupted by the US entry into World War I in 1917.

 Another organization which took an interest in the Stone Mountain work was the recently revived Ku Klux Klan, of which both Venable and Borglum were members.
+Inspired in large part by The Birth of A Nation and other popular films about the original post-war Klan, this iteration of the KKK sought to intimidate African Americans and anyone who challenged the supremacy of native-born White Anglo-Saxon Protestants.
 The Klan, through much of the 20th century, held regular encampments on or near Stone Mountain.
 Plane, in a 1915 letter to Borglum, stated that the original Klan had saved the South from "Negro domination" in the Reconstruction era, and suggested that the design include a small group of Klansmen in robes, seen in the distance, approaching.